As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 "When you pave over an area, particularly if it had green plants, you have interrupted that cycle," Stone says.
 "Not only have you sealed the surface, you have put a lid on it, so evaporation cannot happen."

-Pavement - particularly if it's black - absorbs heat and holds it in.
-At night, a city of more than one million people can be as much as 22 degrees warmer than its surroundings.
+Pavement — particularly if it's black — absorbs heat and holds it in.
+At night, a city of more than 1 million people can be as much as 22 degrees warmer than its surroundings.
 Even the buildings themselves, Stone says, can create a sort of canyon that traps heat.

 Given these elements, Stone says it makes sense that many low-income areas are hotter than richer areas.